ARDesignPattern/ar-interaction-patterns/_patterns/high/high_01_guiding.md

 ### Rationale
 - **Decouples orchestration from representation** preserving freedom while avoiding over-specification.
-- **Enables extensibility and composition**, allowing new or combined sub-patterns without changing the contract.
+- **Enables extensibility and composition**, allowing new or combined sub-patterns without changing the agreement.
 - **Reduces cognitive load while ensuring pace and safety** via invariants and guardrails.
 - **Adapts across devices and environments**, gracefully degrading under uncertainty.
 - **Fosters consistency and governance** with shared semantics and telemetry for large-scale operations.